 Only Printing Office in County

-In 1915 Vega won a five-year battle with nearby town of Tascosa for the rights of County Seat.
+In 1915 Vega won a five-year battle with the nearby town of Tascosa for the rights of County Seat.
 The county business was, at first, conducted in the Oldham Hotel until a permanent courthouse could be built.
 It wasn’t until 1927 that the town finally incorporated.
 Just a few years later, on May 3, 1931, a fire leveled six of its downtown buildings west of the courthouse square.
 Unfortunately, another fire just two months later destroyed two more businesses north of the square and Vega got busy with establishing a formal water system within the town.

 When Route 66 arrived, Vega began to really develop with tourist courts, gas stations, shops and services for the many travelers of the Mother Road.